 Information Infrastructure and Security Activities: Treasury purchases, develops, maintains, and supports an automated and secure cash management technology infrastructure to serve the needs of state agencies and partner banking institutions.
 Treasury also advises and assists agencies with respect to their own cash management system needs, including as they relate to security and risk management, as well as certain related industry compliance issues.

-Oregon Short-Term Fund (OSTF): Treasury operates the OSTF as a short-term cash investment vehicle for state agencies’ idle cash.
+Short-Term Investment of Cash: Treasury operates the Oregon Short Term Fund (OSTF) as a short-term cash investment vehicle for state agencies’ idle cash.
 The primary objectives of the OSTF, in priority order, are preservation of principal (safety), liquidity, and return on investment (yield).
-The Investment Division invests the cash while the Finance Division provides all administrative and operational support activities.
+The Investment Division manages the investment of funds while the Finance Division provides administrative and operational support activities.
 For more information on the OSTF click here.

-Short-Term Investment of Cash: The Oregon State Treasury operates the Local Government Investment Pool (LGIP), a part of the OSTF, as a short-term cash investment vehicle for local governments’ idle cash.
+Short-Term Investment of Cash: Treasury operates the Local Government Investment Pool (LGIP), a part of the OSTF, as a short-term cash investment vehicle for local governments’ idle cash.
 The primary objectives of the LGIP, in priority order, are preservation of principal (safety), liquidity, and return on investment (yield).
-The Investment Division invests cash via the programs outlined below while the Finance Division provides all related administrative and operational support activities.
+The Investment Division manages the investment of funds while the Finance Division provides administrative and operational support activities.
 For more information about the LGIP click here.

 Information Infrastructure and Security Activities: Treasury purchases, develops, maintains, and supports an automated and secure cash management technology infrastructure to serve the needs of local governments and partner banking institutions.
 Treasury also advises and assists local governments with respect to their own cash management system needs, including as they relate to security and risk management.

-Oregon Revised Statute (ORS) Chapter 295 governs the collateralization of Oregon public funds and provides the statutory requirements for the Public Funds Collateralization Program (PFCP).
+ORS chapter 295 governs the collateralization of Oregon public funds and provides the statutory requirements for the Public Funds Collateralization Program (PFCP).
 Depositories qualified under this program are required to pledge securities as collateral against any public funds deposits in excess of deposit insurance amounts.
 This provides additional protection for public funds in the event of a depository failure or loss.
-ORS 295 sets the specific value of the collateral, as well as the types of collateral that are acceptable.
-ORS 295 creates a shared liability structure for participating depositories, better protecting public funds though still not guaranteeing that all funds are 100% protected.
+ORS chapter 295 sets the specific value of the collateral, as well as the types of collateral that are acceptable.
+ORS chapter 295 creates a shared liability structure for participating depositories, better protecting public funds though still not guaranteeing that all funds are 100 percent protected.